MicrosoftDocs/OData-docs/Odata-docs/connectedservice/getting-started.md

 The extension is available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService) and supports Visual Studio 2019 and 2017.

-## Creatig a sample client application using OData Connected Service
+## Creating a sample client application using OData Connected Service

 In this sample we are going to install the extension and use it to create a sample client application for the sample [TripPin](https://www.odata.org/blog/trippin-new-odata-v4-sample-service/) OData service.